StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 **Notes:**

- *The board fans have already been replaced in both printers
+ *The board fans have already been replaced in both printers *The part cooling fans have already been replaced in both printers *The hotend fans have already been replaced on both printers *The power supply has already been replaced in one printer

  If the hotend fan needs replacement, don't try to get a super high flow upgrade.
 Too much cooling can be a problem.
 Regardless of which fan is used to replace it, printing temperatures may need adjustment.